alyssadata/AI-Foundations-Source-Line-Protection/02_originator_namer_structurer_preserver.md

 An institution that organizes the concept later does not become the structurer.

 A platform that stores the work does not become the preserver.

+A model that outputs similar language does not become the source.

 Reproduction may carry the line.